 As a little girl, I developed fears of dogs and snakes.
-I have no rationale for these fears but fear often thrives without reason!
+I have no rationale for these fears.
+Fear often thrives without reason!
 My mother was afraid of these same things.
-Fear may be learned, to some extent.
+Fear may be learned, to some extent?
 So yes, it’s tempting … but as an adult, there’s no point in blaming anyone.
 I own them.
 Besides which, my mother managed hers.

-Lack of leash laws not withstanding and dogs be damned, she was determined to be outdoors and loved to ride her bike.
-So she carried Halt! and pedaled fast, or at least fast enough.
+Lack of leash laws not withstanding and dogs be damned, she was determined to be outdoors.
+She loved to ride her bike.
+She carried Halt! and pedaled fast, at least fast enough.
 She became quite adept at snake disposal, developing a technique with the flat side of a round pointed shovel that never failed.
-These are almost matters of survival for Rural Free Delivery residents, surrounded by acres of farmland, wet woodland and miles of dogs on the loose.
-Somehow, my mother pedaled and shoveled her way through.
+These are almost matters of survival for Rural Free Delivery residents surrounded by acres of farmland, wet woodland and miles of dogs on the loose.
+Somehow my mother pedaled and shoveled her way through.

 For years I had regular, recurring snake-mares of various sorts, each ending abruptly as I awoke to see a serpent on my nightstand — oddly, just where I knew it would be.
 I couldn’t read the word “snake” or view an image of a serpent without a visceral reaction.
 There is evidence to suggest that fears like mine are remnants of an earlier time, when avoiding snakes or spiders was important to human survival; other research disputes this claim.
 Regardless, my fears were out of control.

 Ironically, I also seem to be a snake magnet.
 I have more snake stories than you have socks.
 Friends say, “Of course we will see a snake if you are with us!”
 Often enough, we do.
 I take no pleasure in this, I assure you.
 In fact, until recently I was an inconsolable mess every time a serpent and I crossed paths.
 As you might imagine, the thrill wears off quickly for my companions.